The Best Festivities to Get You in the Holiday Spirit Across Canada

 Vancouver Symphony Orchestra’s A Traditional Christmas

 The low-down: Classical music enthusiasts, rejoice!
-The Vancouver Symphony Orchestra and the UBC Opera Ensemble are joining forces to perform a unique selection of traditional Christmas repertoire for the 25th year in a row.
+The Vancouver Symphony Orchestra performs a unique selection of traditional Christmas carols.
 They are performing in Vancouver, Burnaby, Surrey and Delta so make sure to mark your calendars when they bring the holiday tunes to your area.

 Times: 4 p.m. or 7:30 p.m., depending on the day, see the full schedule here